Remapping the Rover MEMS3 ECU

 include additional electronics including a CANbus controller to talk to the

 gearbox.
-However, when flashed with firmware and map from a manual ECU they just
+However, when flashed with firmware and map from a manual ECU they

-appear to be interchangeable for our purposes.
+the above appear to be interchangeable for our purposes.

 The VVC ECUs